Sonam Wangchuk Leads Ladakh Protests Demanding Statehood and Sixth Schedule

 In September 2025, Ladakh witnessed massive protests reflecting growing public anger.
 Demonstrators in Leh set fire to a Bharatiya Janata Party (BJP) office, prompting police to use teargas to control the situation.
 The clashes turned violent, leaving four people dead and nearly 30 injured.
 In response, the Leh Apex Body (LAB) announced a complete shutdown across the region.

-These protests highlight Ladakh’s long-standing demands for statehood, inclusion under the Sixth Schedule, and stronger constitutional safeguards to protect the region’s unique identity and resources.
+Meanwhile, renowned climate activist Sonam Wangchuk ended his 15-day hunger strike, appealing to people to continue their struggle through peaceful means.
+These protests highlight Ladakhโs long-standing demands for statehood, inclusion under the Sixth Schedule, and stronger constitutional safeguards to protect the regionโs unique identity and resources.

 Table of Contents

-Ladakh’s Political Background and Status
+Ladakhโs Political Background and Status

-In 2019, the Government of India revoked Article 370, ending Jammu and Kashmir’s special status.
+In 2019, the Government of India revoked Article 370, ending Jammu and Kashmirโs special status.
 Through the Jammu and Kashmir Reorganisation Act, the state was divided into two Union Territories.
 Jammu and Kashmir kept its own legislature, but Ladakh was made a Union Territory without one.

 Since then, Ladakh has been under direct central rule, which has caused political dissatisfaction.
 Many residents feel excluded from decision-making and are demanding greater control over their local governance.